-As an added bonus, consider mixing in some color, icons, graphs, charts, or logos to visually represent your skills and experience.
+As a bonus, consider mixing in some color, icons, graphs, charts, or logos to visually represent your skills and experience as job seekers.

 Because so much of recruiting happens before you are invited in for an interview, creating a presence on professional social media tools, such as Linkedin, is crucial.
 And considering that approximately 90% of recruiters use LinkedIn as their primary search tool, this is not to be taken lightly.